 To foster student success, DCC administers the COMPASS placement test to new students.
 This ensures that students are placed in classes consistent with their current level of academic ability.
 While other tests may be required based on a student's individual needs, the COMPASS test is the primary tool.

 DCC will be offering special placement testing sessions by appointment during high school and DCC breaks.
-You may review the dates and register online for an appointment.

 A computerized test of basic skills developed by the American College of Testing.
 Click COMPASS to download sample problems.